andrewbanchich/parse_dont_validate_rs/README.md

 fn foo(num: u8) -> Infallible;
 ```

 Is it possible to implement foo?
-Trivially, the answer is no, as [Infallible](https://doc.rust-lang.org/std/convert/enum.Infallible.html) is a enum that contains no variants, so it’s impossible for any function to produce a value of type Infallible.
+Trivially, the answer is no, as [Infallible](https://doc.rust-lang.org/std/convert/enum.Infallible.html) is an enum that contains no variants, so it’s impossible to even construct.
 That example is pretty boring, but the question gets much more interesting if we choose a more realistic example:

 ```rust
 fn head<T>(slice: &[T]) -> &T;